Speech Pathology

 Expressive Language

-This includes a childs ability to join words to form sentences using the correct vocabulary and grammar.
-Some symptoms of expressive language delays can include your child:
+This includes a child’s ability to join words to form sentences using the correct vocabulary and grammar.

 Not joining words to form sentences